 Since they only sold their non pictorial stamps to sportsmen, fish and game collectors didn’t have a very good idea of all the different kinds of stamps Oklahoma printed and issued on a yearly basis.
 For all we knew, they issued something really unusual – or even unique.

 After discussing this for a while, she asked me where their offices were located and I told her they were in Oklahoma City, another hour and a half south.
 Then she told me that if I wanted to try again, she would come with me.
-By this point in our lives we had discovered that – for whatever reason – sometimes people were willing to sell me things when Kay was along, as opposed to when I was by myself.
+By this point in our lives we were aware that (for whatever reason) people were sometimes willing to sell us things when Kay was along – but not when I was by myself.

 At first I did not think it would be a good use of our time.
 It would add another day onto our trip, another night in a motel and I knew that the same License Supervisor would be waiting there for us that had told me “No” so many times before.
 However, we were both feeling pretty good that day and started to talk about the times we had success together.
 Several indian baskets came to mind as we had just been to the Philbrook.
 No doubt helped along by the great food (and the beer) at Cafe Ole – we decide to drive down to Oklahoma city and give it a another try, together.